syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Slider-customization.md

 ## Needle type

-The needle type of the **Radialslider** can be customized using the [NeedleType](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~NeedleType.html) enumeration.
+The needle type of the **RadialSlider** can be customized using the [NeedleType](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.RadialSlider~NeedleType.html) enumeration.
 Available needle types in the RadialSlider are:

 * Straight Line (Default)
 * Dotted Line